What Is a Highly Sensitive Person, and How to Thrive as an HSP?

-As many HSPs are very sociable, it can be hard to weigh up wanting to see family with not wanting to face sensory overload.
-It is therefore important to show some self-compassion by setting boundaries.
+As many HSPs are very sociable, it can be hard to weigh up wanting to see a family with not wanting to face sensory overload.
+It is, therefore, important to show some self-compassion by setting boundaries.

 Try to stay in control of your diary by ensuring you block out time that’s just for you.
-This way you can try to avoid burnout.
+This way, you can try to avoid burnout.
 When your diary is too full, you’ll either need to decline further invites or re-arrange existing ones.

 Being highly sensitive can make you feel particularly stressed when there is conflict in a relationship.
 You may also find it hard to say no to others’ demands, as you will likely feel their disappointment and worry that you have let them down.

-How to Thrive as a Highly Sensitive Person
+How to thrive as a highly sensitive person

 The pros of being a highly sensitive person will likely come naturally to you, but being aware of them may help you make the most of them.

 You may need to work on managing situations that lead to internal conflict.
 This may include:

-- Avoiding stressors including people who sap your energy, or scary movies that will upset you
+- Avoiding stressors, including people who sap your energy or scary movies that will upset you

-- Factoring in breaks before and after busy social events to ‘recover’
+- Factoring in breaks before and after busy social events to “recover”

-- Having a creative outlet for your feelings.
+- Having a creative outlet for your feelings

 Talk therapy can be an effective way to understand your emotions and feelings.
-It can be particularly beneficial for those who feel that their sensitive nature is misunderstood or criticized by their friends or family.
+Online therapy can be particularly beneficial for those who feel that their sensitive nature is misunderstood or criticized by their friends or family.

-Highly sensitive personalities are very common but are not always understood.
+Highly sensitive people are very common but are only sometimes understood.
 Having sensory processing sensitivity can enrich your life and the lives of those around you.